how to Make your food last longer

 Products that work

-Bluapple, a really cute apple shaped food preserver.
+A really cute apple shaped food preserver.
 This product has literally caught everyone’s eye so may not be available all the time.
-The Bluapple gets 4.6/5.
+The popular Blu Apple gets 4.6/5 on Amazon reviews last time we looked.

-We also love the equivalent green version (Fresh Pod) so take you through to that in countries where it is available.
+We also love the equivalent green version ( click through and we´ll take you through to the blue or the green one depending on what each country stocks).
 They all do the same thing… eliminate the Ethylene gas to help prolong the life of your food.

 The green one is 100% natural, 100% safe, and has a high rating or 4.7 / 5 on Amazon at time of writing.